jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 | TX | Austin      |    East Downtown | House | Private room | 1

+This brings us to the end of the Big Data HOL.
+Feel free to explore the scripts and the environment more, but when you are done, remember to shut down the xxx

-xxxx shut down the virtual machine xxx
+### Important: Remember to Shut down the virtual machine

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTY4NTcwNDc2XX0=
+eyJoaXN0b3J5IjpbLTYxNzU2ODEyNF19
 -->